MrJonson75/Site-for-photos/readme.md

 ## Limitations

 - Data is stored in memory (`demo_images`) and resets on server restart.
 A database is needed for persistent storage.
-- No validation for file size or format.
-- The modal window does not close when clicking outside its area.

-## Potential Improvements

-- Add a database (SQLite/PostgreSQL) for storing images and descriptions.
-- Implement redirection to `/images` after uploading.
-- Add validation for file size and format.
-- Support closing the modal window by clicking outside.
-- Add user authentication for managing uploaded files.

 ## License